larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Composition

+The IESG appoints and recalls moderators.
-The moderator team initially consists of at least five individuals.
-The IESG appoints and replaces moderators.
+The moderator team initially consists of no less than five individuals.
+The moderator team may expand or contract based on operational experience.
 In selecting members, the IESG will take into account geographic coverage, expected and unexpected absences, and team diversity.

-The moderator team may expand or contract based on operational experience.
-Apart from appointing and replacing moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
-The moderators may consult with the IESG when needed.

 Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IESG must not appoint a